mintheredonethat/stake/README.md

 Questions
 * When running tests, do the contracts get compiled & migrated, as per instructions dictated in the deployment?
 * How to leverage events in testing?
 Where does the event logging show up in `truffle test`?
+* How to listen for events to trigger functions in app.js?

 To Do
 * Show currentWithdrawal at top of UI
 * Update contract commenting
+* Finish testing all functions
+  * Towards the end of the initial contract (03.12.17), I neglected TDD
 * Contract factory for teams

+Bugs
+* executeWithdrawal() (in app.js; from truffle console is OK)
+* Registering a member before currentState = 0
+  * Will requirementChanged affect confirmation & state?
+* getMembers() - format as table

 ## 03.16.17